General COVID-19 Guidelines

 Individuals (athlete, coach, manager, etc.) are only allowed to participate in one sport cohort at one time.

-At Stage 2 of the Government of Alberta Relaunch Strategy competition between cohorts is strictly prohibited, both within a region and between regions.
 It is strongly recommended that social distancing still be used within a cohort whenever it is possible.

 ASAA Restriction: Where approved by a school jurisdiction, in-school sport practices only which involve students from your school are permitted at this time.
 No interschool or inter-zone activity can occur at this time.